Last Updated on March 29, 2023 by Mark Ferguson

 Corporate structures can help you lower taxes and limit your liability when investing in real estate.
-I use Limited Liability Companies (LLCs) and S corporations in my businesses.
-I have a separate LLC for each of my 20 rental properties, but an LLC is not the right choice for everyone.
+I use Limited Liability Companies, or an LLC when investing in real estate.
+I have a separate LLC for each of my 28 rental properties, but an LLC is not the right choice for everyone.
 The main reason I put my rentals in an LLC is to protect myself from liability.
 LLC’s also help with your tax burden thanks to the new tax law.
 However, there are many things to consider when deciding to use an LLC for your rental properties.
 LLCs can affect financing, increase costs, and have many negative consequences as well.
 S corps can also help reduce liability and reduce taxes if used properly.
 I completed 26 flips last year and used one S corp to buy and sell those properties.
 I also have an S corp for my real estate brokerage.
 I will go over some of the pros and cons of corporate structures in this article, but I am not a lawyer or providing legal advice, and if you have legal questions please consult an attorney or accountant.

 How hard is it to set up an LLC?